 Aml Risk assessment is the process of identifying and quantifying the risks faced by a financial institution, particularly in relation to money laundering and terrorist financing.
 The main purpose of risk assessment is to enable the financial institution to develop and implement an effective risk management strategy.
 Aml risk assessment process is the same as risk assessment process in ISO 31000:2018 standard.

 The aml risk assessment must take into account a number of factors, including customer risk, financial institutions’ own risk profile, and the level of risk associated with different countries and jurisdictions.
 Aml risk rating methodology defines the various impacts different likelihood pose on risk identification and operational risk management.
-This enables effective aml risk scoring.
+This enables more effective aml risk assessment and scoring.

-In addition, a risk assessment must be constantly updated in light of changes in the global financial environment.
+In addition, a risk assessment must be constantly updated in light of changes in the the global financial system and environment.
 Financial institutions must also have in place a system for rating and monitoring the risks associated with their customers.
 This system should be designed to enable the financial institution to take a risk-based approach to its AML compliance program.

 Money laundering key risk drivers can be through customer risk brought by politically exposed persons.
-Customer risk is the likelihood that a customer will be involved in money laundering or terrorist financing activities.
+Customer risk is the likelihood that a particular customer name will be involved in money laundering or terrorist financing activities.

 A customer’s risk rating is based on a variety of factors, including their country of residence, occupation, and financial history.
 Politically exposed persons are individuals who have been entrusted with a public position of power.
 They may be at a higher risk for money laundering due to their access to large amounts of funds.